-Example: Deputy Mayor Phil Lee is asked to draft a bill to reduce property taxes for all City property owners.
+Example: Councilmember Phil Lee introduces a bill to reduce property taxes for all City property owners.
 As a City homeowner, Mr. Lee could save some money if the bill succeeds.
 While Mr. Lee has a financial interest in a real estate tax cut, the bill affects all property owners in the City (a substantial segment of the general public).
-Because the bill affects Mr. Lee's interests similarly to those of other property owners, he is not disqualified from working on the tax legislation.
+Because the bill affects Mr. Lee's interests similarly to those of other property owners, he is not disqualified from introducing or voting on the tax legislation.